timmckague/timandvictoria/src/pages/blog/2019-01-22-take-a-day-trip-to-cascais.md

 ## At the Beach

 The ride to the beach was well worth it.
 We were rewarded with soft sand and a beautiful view of the ocean.
-While at the beach we spent most of our time just walking, enjoying and enjoying the sun.
-There were a number of brave souls in full-body wetsuits surfing, it looked really fun but in the end we didn't give into the temptation to join them, perhaps next time!
+While at the beach we spent most of our time just walking and enjoying the sun.
+There were a number of brave souls in full-body wetsuits surfing; it looked really fun, but in the end we didn't give into the temptation to join them, perhaps next time!

 ![Walking down to Grande do Guincho beach](/img/blog-cascais-4500.jpg)